Current Affairs-Topics

 Social and Legal Status

-In 2003, the Government of India recognized the Siddi Tribal Community as a Scheduled Tribe (ST).
-They are also listed under the Center’s list of Particularly Vulnerable Tribal Groups (PVTG tribes)—a sub-category among STs facing extreme socio-economic disadvantages.
+In 2003, the Government of India recognised the Siddi Tribal Community as a Scheduled Tribe (ST).
+They are also listed under the Centre’s list of Particularly Vulnerable Tribal Groups (PVTG tribes)—a sub-category among STs facing extreme socio-economic disadvantages.

 Language, Occupation, and Lifestyle